|

 6. contumely

-a rude expression intended to offend or hurt
+rude language intended to offend or hurt

 For who would bear the whips and scorns of time,